The following article, written by Texas-based

 Independent Bookshop featuring Automotive Books and Automobilia

-and writer Mark Theobald’s lifelong passion for cars has led
+historian and writer Mark Theobald’s lifelong passion for cars has led

-him to establish Adirondack Motorbooks & Collectibles, an independent bookstore and
+him to establish Adirondack Motorbooks & Collectibles, an

-according to Theobald.
+years, according to Theobald.
 "I fill the gap the big-box stores left.

 A decade ago, Borders and Barnes & Noble had respectable automotive

-book sections and Kay-Bee Toys and Toys 'R' Us had aisle upon aisle of die-cast models.
-Today
+book sections and Kay-Bee Toys and Toys 'R' Us had aisle upon aisle of

-nation’s car lovers remain as numerous as ever.
+the nation’s car lovers remain as numerous as ever.
 According to

-Theobald, “The car-lovers didn't go away; the stores just replaced the automobiles with
+Theobald, “The car-lovers didn't go away; the stores just replaced the

 Despite that fact, he notes, both young and old continue to crave cars.

 to the appeal of vintage motorcars and the excitement of racing.

 Adirondack Motorbooks offers all the classic Cars characters, and beyond:

 "When your car curiosity wakes up, you always want to know more.
+Kids

 Motorsports enthusiast will discover an entire room filled with diecast